Athanasius, Metropolitan of Beni Suef: Bishop of Beni Suef and El-Bahnasa

-On July 22, 1962, the previous Metropolitan of Beni Suef (also named Athanasius) passed away.
+On July 22, 1962, the previous Metropolitan of Beni Suef (also named Athanasius) died.
 On September 9 of the same year, Pope Kyrillos VI ordained Macarius al-Suryani as the new bishop of Beni Suef and added El-Bahnasa to this bishopric, giving him the name of his predecessor.
 Thus, he is sometimes referred to as Athanasius II of Beni Suef.

 The bishop started his own Sunday School branch in Faggala, Cairo, then became a monk and became the first reform monk to be consecrated as a diocesan bishop (Beni Suef) in 1962.

 In the 1960s, Bishop Athanasius founded The Daughters of Saint Mary in Beni Suef, an order of serving nuns who played a role in various social projects in the community.
 Bishop Athanasius actively sought dialogue with Muslims in the 1970s and 80s and alongside Bishop Samuel, represented the Coptic Orthodox Church outside of Egypt.

-Dr. Maurice Assad, former Secretary-General of the Middle-East Council of Churches, wrote “Bishop Athanasius was known for his weekly Bible study meetings in Beni Suef which were always attended by hundreds of people.
+Dr. Maurice Assad, former Secretary-General of the Middle-East Council of Churches, wrote "Bishop Athanasius was known for his weekly Bible study meetings in Beni Suef which were always attended by hundreds of people.
 Whenever he went on a pastoral visit in his diocese, he did not confine himself to the rich but also visited the poorest of the poor.
 In fact he made it a point to visit every family at least once a year in his diocese, the poor before the rich.
 Only in the last few years could he no longer do this because of health reasons, and he had to limit himself to visits of each church in the towns and villages of his diocese."